5-Day Itinerary to Explore Iceland’s Natural Beauty

 Day 3: Exploring the Golden Circle

-Leave the hotel before sunrise (an easy feat in winter, since the sun won't rise until almost 10 am, depending when you're there!) to make your way to Thingvellir National Park before the crowds.
-Spend some time wandering the immense National Park and enjoying the beauty of the natural world.
-There are lots of hikes to do, or you can just enjoy some of the signposted vistas.
+Leave the hotel before sunrise (an easy feat in winter, since the sun won't rise until almost 10 am, depending when you're there!) to make your way to Thingvellir National Park before the crowds to begin this exciting day tour.
+Spend some time wandering the immense national park and enjoying the extraordinary beauty of lava fields created by the Mid-Atlantic rift’s tectonic plates.
+There are lots of hikes to do, or you can just enjoy some of the signposted vistas and fjords.

 For lunch, head to the spa town of Laugarvatn and try some of the area's popular reindeer burgers.
-Then, make your way to Strokkur Geysir for an epic explosion and Gullfoss Waterfall for some incredible views of where Game of Thrones scenes were filmed.
+Then, make your way to your next stop, Strokkur Geysir, for an epic explosion and Gullfoss Waterfall for some incredible views of where Game of Thrones scenes were filmed.
 Stop off for a homemade ice cream at Efstidalur Farm and see the Icelandic horses.

 Book a quick ride on the Icelandic horses to experience the smoothest horseback ride ever.
 These small, pony-sized horses are famous for having five gaits, compared to all other breeds that can only do three or four.
 The tölt gait makes you feel like you're flying!